 First time in Poland?
 This classic and affordable tour is designed for you.
 In 7 days you will visit the biggest highlights of Poland: Warsaw – the capital, fabulous Wieliczka Salt Mine, magic Krakow and of course Auschwitz which has grown to be a global symbol.
 We included also one day trip to Zakopane, mountain resort situated at the foot of the magnificent Tatra Mountains.
-The suggested itinerary of our Warsaw and Krakow Tour can be adjusted to you and your requirements.
+The suggested itinerary of our Warsaw and Krakow Tour can be adjusted to your requirements.

 Day 1: Arrival to Warsaw